Categories

 Thank you = Gracias

-Like in English, please and thank you go a long way.
-You may not know enough Spanish to ask someone to hold the door for you, but if they open it while your hands are full of tacos, a “Gracias” is fitting.
+Just as in English, ‘please’ and ‘thank you’ go a long way when communicating in Spanish.
+You may not know enough Spanish to ask someone to hold the door for you, but if someone opens it while your hands are full of tacos, saying, “Gracias,” is fitting.

 Yes = Ci (see)